 One of the most important words within Step 9 is the word “direct.”
-In some programs, you’re encouraged to forgive others or to work through the guilt you feel towards others on your own, without the involvement of the other party.
+In some programs, you’re encouraged to forgive others or to work through the guilt and shame you feel towards others on your own, without the involvement of the other party.
 Yet, to be truly successful at forgiving and releasing past wrongs, you need to go directly to the individual you’ve hurt.
 When you go directly to the person, real spiritual transformation is more likely to occur.

 You also face the problem head-on.
 That is, you can’t push it to the side or avoid it because of embarrassment.
 The problem is there, and that person is in front of you right now.
 You cannot (and should not) avoid the pain.